 The PNE Fair’s Drive-Thru event takes place in the fairgrounds of the Pacific National Exhibition, as usual, on East Hastings Street near the Trans-Canada Highway in East Vancouver.
 It doesn’t use up the entire venue though, as it does in years when there isn’t a pandemic.
 Also, access to the venue is via Gate 9 which is off Bridgeway Street in the northeast corner of the site.

 The area where Playland‘s amusement park rides are located, which is normally part of the Fair in late August, is not part of the PNE this year.
 Playland is running on weekends in 2020, and you can still enjoy the rides there during the Fair on Saturdays and Sundays, but it is happening as a separate event and requiring a totally different admission ticket.
-See the PNE/Playland website for more information about the amusement park and its rides.

 With the PNE itself, in 2020, people explore the fair by driving around the fairgrounds in a set route.
 All of the exhibits and entertainment are outdoors.